morendav/morendav.github.io/content/posts/how_this_all_started.md

-* **Time:** My primary goal is to have a place to write, but my secondary goal is to learn by tinkering on my site.
+* **Time:** My primary goal is to have a place to write, but my secondary goal is having a sandbox to explore and configure a site.
 A tension arises here as the tinkering pulls time out of writing, and vice versa.

 ## Second, generate the content